 The amount of an eligible student's Pell Grant award is determined on the basis of a set of award rules.
-In general, these award rules are designed to ensure that the neediest students (as determined by their EFC) receive the highest Pell Grant awards in each award year.17 As need decreases or EFC increases, Pell Grant awards decrease until they phase out completely.
+In general, these award rules are designed to ensure that the students with the least financial resources (as determined by their EFC) receive the highest Pell Grant awards in each award year.
+18 As student financial resources decrease or EFC increases, Pell Grant awards decrease until they phase out completely.
 Additionally, Pell Grant awards are prorated for students who attend on a less-than-full-time, full-year basis.
 An important feature of the Pell Grant award rules is that the grant is determined without consideration of any other financial assistance a student may be eligible to receive or may be receiving.
 This reflects the intention to make the Pell Grant the foundation of federal need-based aid in a financial aid package.
 Other HEA federal aid is added to the aid package after the Pell Grant is awarded.

 Some of the underlying concepts associated with the Pell Grant program, as well as the program's award rules, are discussed below.
-In general, the discussion reflects provisions in effect for AY2021-2022.
+In general, the discussion reflects provisions in effect for AY2022-2023.